 iCloud: Change your calendar’s time zone

-If time zone support is on, your calendar doesn’t update if you move between time zones.
-For example, if you have a meeting at 10 a.m.
-Pacific time in California, and you fly to New York, that meeting still appears at 10 a.m. in iCloud Calendar.
+If time zone support is off, your calendar events don’t move when you change your iCloud.com time zones.
+For example, a meeting at 10 a.m.
+Pacific time in California still appears at 10 a.m. after you fly to New York and change your iCloud.com time zone to eastern time.

 Use a time zone other than the default

 In iCloud Calendar, click the Action pop-up menu in the sidebar, then choose Preferences.

 Click Advanced, select “Enable time zone support,” then click Save.